pinae/ctSESAM-java/README.md

-# passwordGenerator-java
+# ctSESAM-java
-This is the Java version of the c't password generator.
+This is the Java version of the c't SESAM password manager.